julsterobias/codecorun-woo-discount-rules/readme.txt

 * Simple and straight forward
 * Preset useful rules some are only available in full version
 * Customable notification after the coupon is applied
-* "And" and "Or" conditional operation
+* "And" or "Or" conditional operation

 Rules Available (FULL VERSION)